 “I’d rather chew on a box of nails.” – Cheryl S.Hoggins @MoosieMusings

 Sadly, if you’re going to have any kind of career as a writer, you’re going to have to write not just one, but several bios of varying length and tone.
 Not only that, but these will all have to be updated as your career progresses.
 So where to start?
-Personally I think the best way to begin is with Twitter, because even if you’re hoping to go the traditional publishing route, most agents these days will expect you to at least have an account.
+Personally, I think the best place to begin is with Twitter, because even if you’re hoping to go down the traditional publishing route, most agents these days will expect you to at least have an account.
 And while Twitter is all about building a platform to boost sales, most good Twitter bios are playful and fun.

 My favourite things

-John Scalzi is an award winning sci-fi writer who has had an extremely prestigious career, but you won’t find this information out from his Twitter bio.
-Instead you will discover the simple fact that he likes pies.
+John Scalzi is an award-winning sci-fi writer who has had an extremely prestigious career, but you won’t find this information out from his Twitter bio.
+Instead, you will discover the simple fact that he likes pies.
 That’s it:

 “I like pies.”
 John Scalzi @scalzi

-So if you’re stuck for ideas and don’t have half as impressive credentials as Scalzi, this is great place to begin.
+So if you’re stuck for ideas and don’t have half as impressive credentials as Scalzi, this is a great place to begin.
 What do you like?
 What are you passionate about?
 Raindrops on roses?
 Whiskers on kittens?
 Brown paper packages tied up with string?
 People are more likely to follow someone who has something in common with you, so even if you’re not being witty like Scalzi, a quick Julie Andrewseque list will do in a pinch.

 Personally, I’m a cat lady, so my Twitter profile reads: Writer, editor and cat stalker.
 Short and sweet, because most people are only going to glance at your bio before deciding whether to follow or not.
 I focused on cats partly because the middle grade novel I’ve just completed is all about cats, but also because I post a hell of a lot of pictures of cats!

 A bit of humour